 Doing some soul searching before choosing a career in health care is important because it does take certain qualities, or the willingness to learn them, to be successful as a licensed practical nurse.
 But prospective students who take the time to consider if they have the right characteristics to be a good nurse have already taken the first and most important step to a fulfilling nursing career.
 They’ve looked at themselves critically for the benefit of those for whom they will care.

-Do you have what it takes to become a licensed practical nurse?
+Do you have the qualities it takes to become a licensed practical nurse?
 Ready for an exciting new career in the health care field?

 The Practical Nursing certificate program provides the graduate with the knowledge, skills, and attitudes needed to function as a licensed practical nurse or LPN.